 Or my personal favorite, you can go the tactical route (or as I like to say, tacticool), and buy the 20” open choke barrel (or the more proper term, cylinder bore, which means the barrel tube inside diameter is the same diameter as the cylinder and there is no taper or closing of the barrel).

-Another popular version is the model 500 Persuader.
-This version is a 20 inch cylinder bore barrel with a pistol grip rather than a stock.
-This configuration is intended for home defense.
-The pistol grip makes the gun more wieldable in a close quarter situation like a hallway or a bedroom.
+Another popular tactical variation is the Model 500 “Persuader”.
+This version is a 20 inch cylinder bore barrel with a pistol grip-only configuration.
+This configuration is intended for home defense or any other point-blank use.

 The parts I used for the conversion were:

-- Blackhawk tacticool M4 style adjustable butt stock with combat grip
+- Blackhawk M4 style adjustable butt stock with combat grip

 - Limbsaver recoil pad